 So, volunteering’s looking pretty good now isn’t it?
 If you’re not sure where to find opportunities check out local charity websites, or ask your university if they know anywhere that needs help.

-We do understand however that not everyone can afford to take on unpaid volunteer work, so if you’re after a paid internship, why not check out our 8 week internships – any experience counts after all!
+We do understand however that not everyone can afford to take on unpaid volunteer work, so if you’re after a paid internship, why not check out our flexible, remote internships – any experience counts after all!